Swedemon/MzFightReporter/README.md

   1. Double check the instructions above regarding ArcDps options.
 Ensure the squad and enemy size is above the minimum.
   1. Ensure in the MzFightReporter Settings tab the 'ArcDps Log Folder #1' is correct.
 If necessary edit the path accordingly and apply.
 #### > It's not working, I'm stuck.
-  1. Feel free to ask questions in the Support Discord linked above.
+  1. Feel free to ask questions in the [Support Discord](https://discord.gg/5JfZ3qpW3Q).
 ## Create a Discord Webhook
 1. In your Discord create a channel then right click it and choose 'Edit Channel'.
 1. On the left choose 'Integrations' then 'Webhooks'.